janavmakkar/1921046/README.md

-I am very greatful for all the useful lessons my teachers/professor taught me and  carfully guided me to begin with my journey  to code exceptionally
+I am very greatful for all the useful lessons my teachers/professor taught me and  carfully guided me to begin with my journey  to code exceptionally🙏